 One thing that can combat this is to create a system for handling quality control that starts during the sampling process (pre-production) and takes you through to production, covering every base that you can in order to limit the possibility of disaster.

 Now, does this mean things with never go wrong or that mistakes won’t ever happen?
 No. But a thorough quality control system will seriously reduce issues and mistakes that can lead to lost money, wasted time, and broken relationships with your factory.

 This month the members of the StartUp FASHION Community were given access to the expertise of Liz Long, founder of Learn to Make a Product.
-She is also the sourcing expert for Makers Row, and has launched and grown a very successful product-based business called Bag the Habit.
+She was also the sourcing expert for Makers Row, and has launched, grown, and sold a very successful product-based business called Bag the Habit.
 She shared so much with our members that I wanted to share a little bit of it with you, our blog readers.